elmarx/iconoclast/skeleton/web/README.md

 typically
 implemented as tower-services.

+### Templating

+For templating, [askama](https://docs.rs/askama/latest/askama/) is pre-selected.
+Askama implements a [Jinja2-like](https://jinja.palletsprojects.com/en/stable/) syntax, compiling templates, thus catching errors at compile-time and automatically embedding templates.
+This, of course, comes with a trade-off, additional latency.

+The templating library can easily be replaced.
+Popular alternatives are:

+- [minijinja](https://docs.rs/minijinja/latest/minijinja/), closer to Jinja2, no compile-time checks
+- [maud](https://maud.lambda.xyz/) for compile-time HTML templates

 ## Testing

 Sometimes it's simpler to just implement a trait for a test, especially since Axum requires cloning for state.